schutera/DeepLearningLecture_Schutera/README.md

   During the lecture second screen interaction will be available through sli.do (get the app here: https://www.sli.do/)
   1. Introduction

-# Lecture Slides
+# Lecture slides
   1. Introduction
   2. ...

-# Jupyter notebooks
+# Jupyter notebook tutorials and excercises
   1. Backpropagation and an introduction to Tensorflow
   2. ...